eecs582-andlars-hasinha-hejohns/bpfscripts/README.md

 To get the average one has to manually divide the total and counter values.

-## round-trip.micro.bt
+## round_trip.micro.bt (deprecated)
 This script measures how long it takes to make any of the following syscall: read, write, open, close.
 When the user ctrl-c out of the script it will print a histogram of times it took.
 It is meant to be run to measure a program making multiple (previously listed) syscalls.
-Not to be used to measure libmonkey.so
+You have to call it with the PID of the process you want to monitor.
+Not to be used to measure libmonkey.so.
+Example usage:
+`sudo ./round_trip.micro.bt PROCESS_PID`

 ## vfs_time
 This script will create histograms for how long it takes vfs to service any request (vfs_open, vfs_close, etc.).
 User will have to ctrl-c the script to print the histograms.